Maldone

 Misdeal (French: Maldone) is a 1928 French silent drama film directed by Jean Grémillon and starring Charles Dullin, Marcelle Dullin and Geymond Vital.
 The film's sets were designed by art director André Barsacq.

+Synopsis

 The film tells the story of a wealthy young man flees from his family's estate, and finds employment as a canal worker.
 He falls in love with a gypsy girl, but when a death in the family requires him to return home and run his estate, he marries a neighbor's daughter.
 Years later, he becomes obsessed with his old lover after a chance meeting.